BlazZy54/Shiksha-Lens/README.md

 ShikshaLens addresses the challenge of manual attendance marking, which is often time-consuming and prone to errors.
 Our solution is a mobile-first web app that empowers teachers to record attendance swiftly and accurately.

-The process is simple: a teacher takes a few photos of the classroom, uploads them to our secure server, and our AI model detects and recognizes the students' faces, marking them present.
+The process is simple: a teacher takes a few photos of the classroom, uploads them to our secure server, and our AI model detects and recognizes the students' faces, marking them present
 The teacher then receives an AI-generated attendance list and validates the suggestions for final accuracy.
 This human-in-the-loop approach ensures reliability while saving valuable classroom time.

 Benefits